zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 }
 ```

-There `PBI_CV_9894B302_1DFF_4A96_ABFE_BF8588197166` is guid of visual.
-You visual guid must be different.
+There `PBI_CV_9894B302_1DFF_4A96_ABFE_BF8588197166` is GUID of visual.
+You visual GUID must be different.

 There is `build` method for creating an instance of our visual. `mainElement` is a get method which returns an instance of "root" DOM element in our visual.
 The method is optional, but it convenient in writing unit test.

 So, we have the builder of an instance of visual.
 Let's write the test case.
-It will be a simple test case to check that SVG element created when our visual displays.
+It will be a simple test case to check that SVG elements created when our visual displays.

-Add `visualTest.ts` file for test cases with next code:
+Add `visualTest.ts` file for test cases with these code:

 ```ts
 /// <reference path="_references.ts"/>